 A workaround to prevent this problem happening in future upgrades is also not know, however please do ensure that all documented MID Server system/environment requirements are met:

 - Ensure that Windows 'Application Experience' is enabled on the windows host running MID server and that the MID host was restarted after the change.
 KB0715612

-- Run MID server service with an account that has local administrator privileges KB0693327
+- Run MID server service with a local or domain account that is a member of the local Administrators group KB0693327

-- Ensure that the MID server is not installed inside user profile such as desktop of administrator.
+- Ensure that the MID server is not installed inside a user profile such as the desktop of a user.

 Related Problem: PRB1279578